 1/2 cup confectioners sugar, sifted

 Combine flour, sugar, salt, cloves, and cinnamon in the bowl of a stand mixer fitted with the paddle attachment.
 Add vanilla and butter and beat on high for 3 minutes, starting with a low speed so you don’t get a face full of flour!

 On a lightly floured surface, roll out your dough to roughly 1/3 inch thick.
 Using a cookie cutter, cut into 2 inch rounds (or cut into whatever size you want).
 Place them on your prepared cookie sheet, at least one inch apart and cool in refrigerator for 15 minutes.

-Meanwhile, pre-heat oven to 425 degrees F. When cookies are chilled, put them in the oven and immediately turn down the temperature to 300 degrees F. Bake for 15-20 minutes, or until cookies are barely turning light golden brown.
-If your oven bakes unevenly (as mine does), rotate cookie sheet halfway through baking.
+When cookies are chilled, put them in the oven and immediately turn down the temperature to 325 degrees F. Bake for 15 minutes, or until cookies are barely turning light golden brown.

 Cool cookies completely before frosting.
 To make the frosting, cream the butter and cream cheese together for 2 minutes (or until smooth) with a mixer fitted with a whisk attachment.
 Add salt, vanilla, cinnamon, and maple syrup; mix again until smooth.
 Add sifted confectioners sugar and mix until smooth.
 Frost the cookies and store in refrigerator.